-External Leakage Failure that causes process fluids to leak outside of the valve;

-External Leakage is not considered part of the safety function and therefore this failure rate is not included in the Safe Failure Fraction calculation.
+External Leakage Failure that causes process fluids, gas, hydraulic fluids or operating media to leak outside of the valve; External Leakage is not considered part of the safety function and therefore this failure rate is not included in the Safe Failure Fraction calculation.

 The failure categories listed above expand on the categories listed in IEC 61508 which are only safe and dangerous, both detected and undetected.
 In IEC 61508, Edition 2010, the No Effect failures cannot contribute to the failure rate of the safety function.
-Therefore, they are not used for the Safe Failure Fraction calculation needed when Route 2H failure data is not available.
+Therefore, they are not used for the Safe Failure Fraction calculation needed when Route $2_H$ failure data is not available.

-External leakage failure rates do not directly contribute to the reliability of a component but should be reviewed for secondary safety and environmental issues.
+External leakage failure rates do not directly contribute to the reliability of the device but should be reviewed for secondary safety and environmental issues.